tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 headLineStream = SB.unlines .
 Streaming.takes 1 .
 SB.lines
 ```
 This function transforms an effectful bytestring.
 It might not reside
-fully in memory, but it might be produced in chunks as the bytestring is
+fully in memory, but it may be produced in chunks as the bytestring is
 consumed.
 In contrast to lazy `ByteString`s, the effectful bytestring
 produces the chunks through the monad `m` rather than through lazy
 evaluation.
 Thus the type makes explicit that some computation happens
-as the bytestring is consumed.
-And it becomes possible to reason about
+as the bytestring is consumed, and it becomes possible to reason about
-the order in which resources are acquired, used and released in terms
+the order in which resources are acquired, used, and released in terms
 of the monad operations.

 ```Haskell